 Committed 5-star recruits in the Rivals Industry Ranking

-With the summer recruiting window approaching in just a few weeks and official visits shaping up, 17 of the nation’s 5-star recruits are now committed.
-The latest, quarterback Elijah Haven pledging to Alabama tipped the percentage of committed top-32 recruits to more than 50% and gives another new team a 5-star commit in this class.
+With the summer recruiting window approaching in just a few weeks and official visits shaping up, 18 of the nation’s 5-star recruits are now committed.
+This weekend has now seen a pair of five-stars come off the board with Alabama landing QB Elijah Haven and Texas A&M adding IOL Kennedy Brown.

 Eleven teams now hold at least one, with Texas A&M (3) and Ohio State, Georgia, Texas Tech and Oklahoma (2) with multiple.